-The M.F.A. in Spanish requires the following course work.
+The M.F.A. with a major in Spanish creative writing requires the following coursework.

 |All of these:|